SCHOOL ART PROJECTS

 SHEERING PRIMARY SCHOOL

-Steve Downey with young pupils from Sheering School, creating patterns on Photoshop, based on Egyption patterns for use in their collaged artworks
+Steve Downey with young pupils from Sheering School, creating patterns on Photoshop, based on Egyptian patterns for use in their collaged artworks

 My artist residency at Sheering Primary School, near Harlow Essex, involved around 40 days' work spread over a period of 2 years.
 I was one of a team of artists, each working in different schools within the area, encouraging pupils to learn about maths and numeracy though working on arts projects.
 Sheering is a small village school with around 100 pupils, and I worked with every child on topics related to Egypt and Water.